 Gas leaks can occur without a warning.
 No matter how you make an effort to keep your gas lines in top condition, there will come a time when the lines will corrode and deteriorate.
 When this happens, you need to schedule plumbing maintenance to inspect the lines and address the problem right away.

 Not properly addressing the problem can result in paying for costly repairs.
 It is important that you remain vigilant by paying heed to the sounds, smells, and sights.
 There are dangers associated with gas leaks that you should not ignore.
-They can pose a risk to you and your family.
+A gas leak can pose a risk to you and your family.
 Pay attention to the signs of gas leaks so you will know how to address the issue.

 Signs of a gas leak